 Whenever a student has contact with blood or other potentially infectious material, the child must immediately notify the nurse/clinic aide.
 Staff will assist your child in cleansing the exposed area.
 The parent/guardian of a student who is exposed will be contacted regarding the exposure and encouraged to consult with the student’s physician concerning any necessary post-exposure testing or treatment.

-As required by Federal law, parent/guardian will be requested to have their child’s blood tested for HIV and HBV when a staff member has been exposed to their blood.
+As required by Federal law, if a staff member has been exposed to a student’s blood, the parent/guardian of that student will be requested to have their child’s blood tested for HIV and HBV.
 Any testing is subject to laws protecting confidentiality.

 Healthchek Services for Children Younger than Age 21